jay1723/GraphicalGenome/README.md

 ### Graphical Genome API
 This is a simple Python class that abstracts away the Graphical Genome as a basic data structure.
 Through a series of simple commands you have the ability to load, store, explore, and analyze genomic data through a directed graph.

+Docstrings included for all methods in the Graphical Genome.
+Running `help(<methodname>)` will print out documentation for the given method.

 ### Graphical Genome CLI
 A basic command line interface that allows you to perform simple commands like specifying sequence information and a file location and dumping that sequence from the graphical genome to that specified file location for further examination.